 The VPN has become a prominent part of this equation, securely encrypting data as it flows between the corporate data centre and employees.

 However, while a VPN is an accepted way of securing data traffic, it is not without its downsides.

 Specifically, it adds latency because it routes and encrypts all data through VPN termination points, which quickly become overwhelmed, translating into a miserable experience for users.

-In fact, Microsoft has pointed out that the current crisis has escalated this problem significantly, stating “…. a high concurrency of users working from home generates a large volume of Microsoft Office 365 traffic which, if routed through forced tunnel VPN and on-premises network perimeters, causes rapid saturation and runs VPN infrastructure out of capacity.”
+In fact, Microsoft has pointed out that the current crisis has escalated this problem significantly, stating “…. a high concurrency of users working from home generates a large volume of Microsoft 365 traffic which, if routed through forced tunnel VPN and on-premises network perimeters, causes rapid saturation and runs VPN infrastructure out of capacity.”

 What is split tunnelling and how does it help reduce latency?